-JOB SEEKER SUCCESS TIPS
+JOB SEEKER TIPS

-You can build profiles on various job boards such as CareerBuilder, Monster, Zip Indeed and LinkedIn.
+You can build profiles on various job boards such as CareerBuilder, Monster, Ziprecruiter Indeed and LinkedIn.
 Recruiters use a wide variety of online job boards to find candidates, make sure you are on all of them.

 Update your profiles and resume regularly with new information about your job experience, training, and relevant keywords for the jobs you are pursuing.
 If you need a couple of pointers check out our success in resume building section.
 Job boards deliver results to recruiters based upon resume match and resume age (activity) so make changes and updates to your resume regularly.

 Proactively apply for jobs instead of waiting for recruiters to search for your resume on a job board.
 Feel free to apply to multiple jobs with an employer as long as you are a fit for each of them, don't assume they will naturally think of you for a similar position they might be trying to fill.
 Keep your name out there for the recruiter to remember you.

 There is no single resume format that is required or will guarantee success.
 However we recommend a very clean bullet formatted resume that's easy to read.You should constantly be fine tuning and customizing your resume for each position you apply for.
 Read the job description and make sure you include relevant sentences and keywords the job description would require for a candidate to be qualified.
 Recruiters look for specific keywords and phrases but typically don't make assumptions about a candidate if the candidate fails to leave off particular things.
 You don't have to have a one page resume, but unless you have many years experience and held many positions, your resume should not normally exceed 3 pages.
 Stick to one format and style of writing on your resume.